idia-astro/idia-container-casakernel/README.md

 1. **As a Jupyter kernel for CASA**

-Copy the `kernel.json` file to your home directory:
+...Copy the `kernel.json` file to your home directory:
-`mkdir -p $HOME/.local/share/jupyter/kernels/jupyter-casa-kernel/`
+...`mkdir -p $HOME/.local/share/jupyter/kernels/jupyter-casa-kernel/`
-`cp idia-container-casakernel/jupyter/kernels/casapy/kernel.json ~/.local/share/jupyter/kernels/jupyter-casa-kernel/`
+...`cp idia-container-casakernel/jupyter/kernels/casapy/kernel.json ~/.local/share/jupyter/kernels/jupyter-casa-kernel/`
-Then start a jupyter notebook session and choose the new kernel, 'jupyter-casa-kernel'.
+...Then start a jupyter notebook session and choose the new kernel, 'jupyter-casa-kernel'.

 2. **Using the embedded CASA terminal** --

-Run CASA using the conventional interactive CASA session.
+...Run CASA using the conventional interactive CASA session.
 First invoke a singularity shell session, then start the casa interactive terminal in the normal way:
-`sudo singularity shell --writable jupyter-casa.img` `casa --nogui`
+...`sudo singularity shell --writable jupyter-casa.img` ...`casa --nogui`

 3. **To execute a non-interactive script**

-Run a non-interactive script (i.e. `casa -c myscript.py`) - e.g., to execute cluster / HPC jobs
+...Run a non-interactive script (i.e. `casa -c myscript.py`) - e.g., to execute cluster / HPC jobs
-`sudo singularity exec --writable jupyter-casa.img casa -c myscript.py`
+...`sudo singularity exec --writable jupyter-casa.img casa -c myscript.py`